seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

   <summary>Click to expand</summary>
   </br>

 For the electronics, I went with a stacked board design to save horizontal space for additional components I may add in the future.
-I designed the board to be very easy to hotswap components in the case that anything fails.
+Hotswaping components is also very straightforward in the case that anything blows up.
 I am powering the Arduino and stepper driver using a 12V 2a wall adapter.
-I did not add a voltage regulator such as a LM317 (cheap linear regulator) or a switching regulator to my Arduino because my Arduino iot33 comes with a MPM3610 which its [spec sheets](https://www.monolithicpower.com/en/mpm3610.html) indicate to be a large upgrade compared to the voltage regulator supplied in normal Arduinos.
+I did not add a voltage regulator such as a LM317 (cheap linear regulator) or a switching regulator to my Arduino.
+This is because my Arduino iot33 comes with a MPM3610 which its [spec sheets](https://www.monolithicpower.com/en/mpm3610.html) indicates to be a large upgrade compared to the voltage regulator supplied in normal Arduinos.
 I also opted to use Dupont connectors instead of more secure JST connectors because I like the ease of cable removal with the Dupont connectors whereas I find JST connector to get stuck often.

 ![open](./circuitry1.jpg)
 ![Circuitr2](./circuitry2.jpg)